Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

 \emph{Eye Movement Pattern.} Common eye movements, such as fixation, saccade and smooth pursuits, are independent of viewing contents and subjects.
 Wang \etal propose to incorporate the generic eye movement pattern in dynamic gaze estimation \cite{Wang_2019_CVPR}.
 They recover the eye movement pattern from videos and use a CNN to estimate gaze from static images.

 \emph{Two eye asymmetry Property.} Cheng \etal discover the 'two eye asymmetry' property that the appearances of two eyes are different while the gaze directions of two eyes are approximately the same~\cite{Cheng_2020_tip}.
-Based on this observation, Cheng \etal propose to treat the two eyes asymmetrically in the CNN.
-They design an asymmetry regression network for adaptive weighting two eyes based on their performance.
-They also design an evaluation network for evaluating the asymmetric state of the regression network.
+Based on this observation, Cheng \etal propose to treat two eyes asymmetrically in the CNN.
+They design an asymmetry regression network for adaptively weighting two eyes.

-\emph{Gaze data distribution.} The basic assumption of most regression model is independent identically distributed (\emph{i.i.d}), however, gaze data is not \emph{i.i.d}.
-Xiong \etal discuss the \emph{non-i.i.d} problem in \cite{Xiong_2019_CVPR}.
-They design a mixed-effect model to take into account the person-specific information.
+\emph{Gaze data distribution.} The basic assumption of regression models is independent identically distributed, however, gaze data is not \emph{i.i.d}.
+Xiong \etal discuss the problem~\cite{Xiong_2019_CVPR} and design a mixed-effect model to consider person-specific information.

-\emph{Inter-subject bias.} Chen \etal observe the inter-subject bias in most datasets \cite{Chen_2020_WACV}.
+\emph{Inter-subject bias.} Chen \etal observe the inter-subject bias in most datasets \cite{Chen_2020_WACV,chen2022towards}.
 They make the assumption that there exists a subject-dependent bias that cannot be estimated from images.
 Thus, they propose a gaze decomposition method.
 They decompose the gaze into the subject-dependent bias and the subject-independent gaze estimated from images.
 During test, they use some image samples to calibrate the subject-dependent bias.